invader237/Memorix/README.md

 ## Start

-No library is required to run the game, you just have to compile it using this command then the /bin file :
+No library is needed to run the game, you just need to compile it using this command in the /bin directory :
 ```bash
 gcc -g -o main ../src/main.c ../src/displayFunction.c ../src/tabGenerationFunction.c ../src/turnFunction.c ../src/bot.c
 ```